Kulgar/lgm_redmine/README.md

 * We now have authentication
 * Add some authed part, with some secret data (see everything, even the !published)

-* Explain associations, associate user and the other data, add a "private" part (only viewable by current user)

 ## Some other topics: